 Campers and counselors should dress comfortably.
 Sneakers or sturdy shoes with backs should be worn.
-Counselors may not wear sandals or Crocs®.
-Every counselor will receive complimentary Playland t-shirts.
+Counselors may not wear sandals or Crocs[®].
+Every counselor will receive complimentary Playland t-shirts and tank tops.
 Staff members are required to wear a Camp Playland t-shirt every day.